SimonYFR/TVA/README.md

 - The simplest is to compute the OLS regression, and to assume that $\alpha_i=0$ if the corresponding p-value $p_i$ is lower than a cutoff value $p_{cutoff}$.
 This gives us the list of marginals that have a non-zero effect by comparing the p-values of  the OLS to a chosen cutoff.
 We call this the *p-value one-step elimination* method (`pval_OSE` in the code).
 - A second method, longer but more accurate, is to perform a first OLS, remove the marginal with the highest p-value, perform a second OLS, remove the new marginal with the highest p-value, and repeat until the highest p-value is lower than a cutoff value $p_{cutoff}$.
 We call this  the *p-value multi-step elimination* method (`pval_MSE` in the code).
+- A third one, which we don't recommend unless you have reasons to use it, is to perform a single OLS regression, and then take all the marginals for which the $\beta$ coefficient is, in absolute, greater than a cutoff (`beta_OSE` in the code).

 At this stage, we now have a list of marginals that have non-zero effects, which we call the support $S_{\alpha}$.